-Ariana Sellers recently joined the Metal Museum in Memphis as youth initiative coordinator.
+Ariana Sellers is currently the Digital Media Coordinator at the Penland School of Craft in Penland, NC.
+She has also worked with the Metal Museum in Memphis, TN as youth initiative coordinator.
 She has exhibited her work at the Pee Dee Regional Art Competition in Florence, S.C.; the Florence Regional Arts Alliance in Lake City, N.C.; and at Coastal Carolina University, twice.

 While at CCU, Sellers was program assistant in the Rebecca Randell Bryan Art Gallery and sculptor studio monitor for the Department of Visual Arts.
 As an undergrad, she published in Archarios, winning Best of Show in 2015.

 As Sellers moves forward, she continues to value the invaluable advice she gained from faculty members within the Department of Visual Arts.

 “When you’re here, especially if you study the arts, all the professors have a huge impact on you,” Sellers said.
 “Not only do you receive valuable input within your courses, but feedback is also provided from faculty throughout the department.”